rmasters/culpa/README.md

 ### Changing the user source

-The `culpa::users.active_user` config should yield a function that returns a user id, or null if there is no user authenticated.
+The `culpa.users.active_user` config should yield a function that returns a user id, or null if there is no user authenticated.

     'users' => [